chinthakagodawita/autoupdate/README.md

 * `PR_LABELS`: Controls which labels _autoupdate_ will look for when monitoring PRs.
 Only used if `PR_FILTER="labelled"`.
 This can be either a single label or a comma-separated list of labels.

+* `EXCLUDED_LABELS`: Controls which labels _autoupdate_ will ignore when evaluating otherwise-included PRs.
+This option works with all `PR_FILTER` options and can be either a single label or a comma-separated list of labels.

 * `MERGE_MSG`: A custom message to use when creating the merge commit from the destination branch to your pull request's branch.

 * `RETRY_COUNT`: The number of times a branch update should be attempted before _autoupdate_ gives up (default: `"5"`).